James P. Casey

 Jim Casey is a partner in the firm who concentrates his practice in Labor & Employment Law, Litigation, and Mediation.
 He has been practicing law in the Evansville area for over 30 years.
 Jim received his undergraduate degree from the Indiana University Kelley School of Business in 1977 and his law degree from the Indiana University School of Law in 1980.

-Jim advises his clients on employment law and personnel related matters (e.g. handbooks, FMLA issues) and defends employers in employment discrimination and other employment related litigation including civil rights, non-compete agreements, trade secrets, wage claims, wrongful discharge, unemployment claims, and ERISA/employee benefits in state and federal courts.
+Jim advises his private and public sector union and non-union clients on employment law and personnel related matters and defends employers in employment discrimination and other employment related litigation including civil rights, non-compete agreements, trade secrets, wage claims, wrongful discharge, unemployment claims, and ERISA/employee benefits in state and federal courts.
 Jim regularly defends employers before a variety of administrative agencies including EEOC, ICRC, NLRB, IOSHA and the DOL.
 Jim also represents management in collective bargaining negotiations with Unions.
+In August 2021, Jim was recognized in The Best Lawyers of America as ranked among the top 5% of private practice attorneys in the area of Employment Law – Management.

 Jim devotes a significant part of his practice to serving as a Neutral (both as a Mediator and Arbitrator) in Alternative Dispute Resolution proceedings.
-Certified as a Mediator in 1992, Jim has served as a court appointed Mediator in over 750 cases for the Circuit/Superior Courts in Vanderburgh, Gibson, Warrick, Posey, Pike, Daviess, Spencer, Knox, Perry, Dubois, Crawford, and Marion counties in Indiana, as well as Daviess County and Henderson County Circuit Courts in Kentucky.
+Certified as a Mediator in 1992, Jim has served as a court appointed Mediator in over 800 cases for the Circuit/Superior Courts in Vanderburgh, Gibson, Warrick, Posey, Pike, Daviess, Spencer, Knox, Perry, Dubois, Crawford, and Marion counties in Indiana, as well as Daviess County and Henderson County Circuit Courts in Kentucky.
 Jim has also served as an Arbitrator/Referee in approximately 50 cases including as Referee for the Duke University Private Adjudication Center in the resolution of class action litigation claims.
-Jim was the recipient of the EBA Pro Bono Award (2005) for his service as a Mediator.
+Jim was the recipient of the EBA Pro Bono Award (2005) and the Doran Perdue EBA Service Award (2016) for his pro bono efforts as a Mediator.